Bite the Bullets

 - It’s defined by taking aggressive responsibility for a situation you’re in

-- Many people, especially in my generation of millennials, look around for the adult in the room
+- Many people look around for the adult in the room

 - You can gain a lot by stepping up and seeing yourself as this adult